Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

-{\bf - Variable dependency pass}: In this pass, we create a dependency graph between variables using a variation of the traditional def-use dataflow.
+{\bf Variable dependency pass}: In this pass, we use a flow-sensitive analysis where we create a dependency graph between variables using a variation of the traditional def-use dataflow.
 Our extension gathers variable dependencies through a depth-first traversal of the application's call graph.
 To capture the variable dependency when a method invocation is encountered, we add more edges to the dependency graph to capture the dependencies between the actual and formal parameters of the method.
 Similarly, if there is a return statement within the method, then we create a dependency between the returned variable in the callee and that of the caller.
 Also, for non-static methods, we capture the def-use dependency between the variables passed to the arguments and the reference variable on which the method invocation is done.
 Our analysis can identify recursive calls but visits the method only once at each encounter.
 Note that, for any invocation of a non-application method, i.e., a library call or a Java standard library call, we avoid analyzing their body.
-For example, the edges (use $\rightarrow$ def) in the dependency graph for this pass for Fig.~\ref{fig:ir} are:
+For example, the edges (use $\rightarrow$ def) in the dependency graph for this pass for ~Fig.~\ref{fig:ir} are:

+Here, the first line captures the dependencies between def-use variables.
+The second line captures the dependencies encountered due to the method invocation of {\tt yearTaken()}, where {\tt farg(yearTaken)}, and {\tt ret(yearTaken)} are functions that return the variable name of the formal argument as well as the variable name of the return variable of the same method.
 Observe that {\tt v21} also depends on {\tt E$_{yearTaken}$}: the set of variable-dependency edges computed from analyzing the {\tt yearTaken()} method.
-By contrast, the {\tt toPath()} analysis is skipped since it is not identified to be defined within the application code (within the user's outermost package name).
+By contrast, the analysis of the body of {\tt toPath()} is skipped since it is not identified to be defined within the application code (within the user's outermost package name).

 Also, in this pass, we find and collect the type for each variable encountered.
 To find types, we use the static type signature existing in the code as well as Wala's type inference.
 If a variable was found to have multiple types, we keep all of them.
 In general, we exclude primitive types and {\tt java.lang} object types.